1. ELIGIBILITY

 2.5 Where are the classrooms located?

-Classrooms are located in Annexes le Bocage: please see link to map of: the Palais des Nations
+Classrooms are temporarily located in the H Building: please see link to map of: the Palais des Nations

 2.6 What shall I do if I forgot to enrol for the next term?